VeriBlock/alt-integration-cpp/docs/integration_1_build.md

 # Overview

-This section contains information about adding veriblock-pop C++ library to your project.
+This section contains information about adding veriblock-pop C++ library to your fork of Bitcoin.

 # 1. Build and install veriblock-pop-cpp library.